AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 Tax holidays, shipping costs, and sales tax can vary widely from location to location.
 After [!DNL Payment Services] receives the shipping address and rate, it quickly recalculates all applicable costs and display them appropriately during the last stages of checkout.

-## Checkout from product page

-When a customer checks out directly from the product page, using the PayPal or [!DNL Pay Later] buttons, only the item represented in the current product page is purchased.
-Items already residing in the customer's cart is not added to the checkout flow and is not purchased.

-If the customer cancels the order, the item in the current product page is added to the customer's cart, joining any other items present in the cart.
-This function allows the customer to quickly purchase the item they are currently viewing, while also retaining any other items they added to their cart previously when browsing products.

-When a customer enters the checkout flow from the product page, the checkout page is simplified---the view only shows order-related data and options.

 ## Credit card vaulting

 Shoppers can vault---or "save"---their credit card information for future purchases on the website level (any store within the same merchant's account).